shnewto/lilac/README.md

 # lilac

-A CLI app that reads takes a path to a very particular shape of YAML file as input, then constructs some data structures from it.
+A library exposing symbols to read YAML from a path, to unpack that YAML into parts, and ultimately to construct some objects for repurposing.

 ## Summary

 lilac currently has a pretty narrow scope.
 The `read_config` symbol takes a string file path and creates a `Yaml.value`.
-If you just need a data structure and a few convenience functions to juggle YAML yourself, this will do the trick! (though it'd likely be much more straight forward to just install the `yaml` package and make the call to `Yaml_unix.of_file_exn Fpath.(v path)` yourself haha).
+If you just need a data structure and a few convenience functions to juggle YAML yourself, this will do the trick! (though it'd likely be much more straight forward to just install the `yaml` package and make the call to `Yaml_unix.of_file_exn Fpath.(v path)` yourself and decide where you do and don't want `option` types haha).

 The `create_config` symbol is really where the scope narrows to a particular use case.
 It takes a `Yaml.value` (returned by `read_config`) and creates a couple data structures.